-▶ Hunters are reminded that when they take livestock into the wilderness, they should purchase locally grown feed that is known to be weed-free.
-The spread of invasive weeds is common every year and can be prevented by using local weed-free feed and checking all vehicles to ensure they are weed-free before leaving home.
-For further information on this matter, please contact your local Ministry of Agriculture and Lands office.
+▶ Hunters are reminded that when they take livestock into the wilderness, they should purchase locally grown feed that is known to be invasive plant-free or use pelletized and processed feed.
+The spread of invasive plants is common every year and can be prevented by using local weed-free feed, pelletized and processed feed and checking and cleaning all vehicles to ensure they are weed-free before leaving home.
+It is suggested to ensure that livestock are fed weed-free feed 2 days prior to departure and including travel time into the wilderness.
+It is recommended to bring and utilize feed bags, buckets or troughs with you while in the wilderness to minimize potential ground disturbance by feeding or salting at temporary cam sites and trail heads.
+For further information on this matter, please contact your local Ministry of Agriculture and Lands or Ministry of Forests and Range.

 - Please refer to Site & Access Restrictions section for more information. - ▶ Hunting is prohibited in some BC Parks (Parks, Protected Areas, Recreation Areas, and Conservancies) and is permitted in others during an open season and within specific time periods.
+Hunting is prohibited in Ecological Reserves.
 Before hunting in a BC Park, hunters must verify that hunting in that area during that time is permitted.
-For more information on hunting regulations within areas designated under the Park Act, please phone your regional Ministry of Environment office or visit the Fish and Wildlife Branch website at www.env.gov.bc.ca/fw/ildlife/ hunting/regulations/.
-For maps, or more information on permitted activities in Parks please visit the BC Parks website at www.bcparks.ca.
+For more information on hunting regulations within BC Parks please phone your regional Ministry of Environment office or visit the Fish and Wildlife Branch website at www.env.gov.bc.ca/fw/wildlife/hunting/regulations/.